Continued from Mennonite confusion

 “Okay, I am here, lay it on me.
 Let me have it,” he said as he crossed his legs, separated his arms, placed them on either side of his body, hunched over and went limp so his hair covered his face.

-I said, “Okay, I am not that mad at you.
+“Okay, I am not that mad at you.
 Can you sit up straight and look at me?”
 I put my hands on my hips, pacing back and forth past him and went for it.

 “Remember you told me to ask Bree what club she invited me to go to?
 Why didn’t you tell me more about it?
 Why didn’t you tell me that it was a gay club?
 Are you gay, George?”